- What are data brokers?

 Data brokers may obtain information from a large number of sources including:

 - Government and public records such as court filings, real property and tax assessor records; court filings, recorded liens and mortgages, driver’s license records, motor vehicle records, voter registrations, telephone directories, real estate listings, birth, marriage, divorce and death records, professional license filings, hunting and fishing licenses, and Census demographic information.
-Some states may restrict disclosure of some of this information.

 - Self-reported information directly from consumers through warranty cards, sweepstakes entries, contests, and surveys.
 This information may be provided by consumers either online or offline.